sonic-net/sonic-swss/crates/countersyncd/benches/otel-standalone/README.md

 # Single-flight OtelActor experiment (draft: throughput target not met)

+## Follow-up: bounded concurrency against an actual Go Collector

+The original **single-flight** target remains unmet.
+A benchmark-only concurrent path now demonstrates **5.665 / 5.781M ACKed points/s** (two 200M-point runs) with eight in-flight requests, 10K points/request and one pinned client runtime thread.
+Sixteen in-flight requests reached 5.984 / 6.152 / 6.109M/s in three 40M-point runs.
+Go Collector core v0.123.0 ran on CPUs 2-15 with GOMAXPROCS=12, default GC and a nop exporter on zegan-dev-vm (Ubuntu, Xeon 8370C).
+All accepted-point deltas matched the generated input and refused points were zero.
+These are receive/ACK rates, not persistence.
+The Go runs check counts, not every decoded value; the real Tonic tests and encoder tests separately cover decoded field correctness.

+Build with `--features benchmark,mimalloc` (and optionally `RUSTFLAGS='-C target-cpu=native'`).
+Set `OTEL_MAX_IN_FLIGHT=8` and
+`OTEL_EXTERNAL_ENDPOINT=http://127.0.0.1:24317`.
+Without the `benchmark` feature the production actor remains single-flight.
+The external endpoint mode expects the runner to verify receiver counters independently. `collector_bench.py` and `collector.yaml` provide that runner for Linux and optionally capture Go pprof.

+The concurrent experiment uses cloned clients sharing one Tonic Channel/HTTP2 connection.
+All tasks run on the pinned current-thread runtime.
+At most N tasks are outstanding, with one additional assembled batch possible while waiting for a slot.
+Final completion drains all ACKs.
+Errors/partial rejections fail the test;
+the concurrent path deliberately does not retry, so it is NOT production-ready.
+Already dispatched requests can finish after another request fails.
+Cross-request arrival order is not guaranteed.
+Production adoption requires retry/cancellation and per-series ordering policy, and tests for those semantics.

+Linux 40M-point, three-trial throughput ranges (10K batch): N=1 1.361-1.381M/s,
+N=4 3.928-3.941M/s, N=8 5.547-5.694M/s.
+At 100K batch, shorter 4M-point tests were
+slower: N=4 2.591-2.930, N=8 3.434-3.670, N=16 3.000-3.312M/s.
+Input data generation
+is outside timed ACK intervals, but `/usr/bin/time` includes it and must not be treated as exact steady-state sender CPU utilization.
+Prebuilt 200M-point input uses approximately 6.4 GiB; that is NOT the bounded in-flight request memory.

 This standalone package imports the **actual** actor, SAI message, OTel message, and communication-statistics source files.
 It avoids the unrelated netlink and SONiC native-library dependencies of the daemon.
 It is not a replacement actor.